Showing posts with label Girts Broders. Show all posts

 Balts at Bangham (1948-49), Part 1 by Ann Tündern-Smith

-John Mannion has told us already that 17 or 18 men were selected to train in Peterborough, South Australia, as railway cleaners and porters.
+John Mannion has told us already that 17 or 18 men from the First Transport were selected to train in Peterborough, South Australia, as railway cleaners and porters.
 They were chosen from a group of 62 men sent from Bonegilla to Wolseley, in South Australia, to work for South Australian Railways.
 The men selected for training in Peterborough had been picked because of their good English language skills.

 Led by Girts Broders, the whole group of 62 had been moved rapidly on from the town of Wolseley, on the Adelaide-Melbourne line, to their own camp by the railway line at a rural locality called Bangham.
 They had left Bonegilla on 13 January 1948, probably reached Bangham on 14 January and were to start work on 15 January (according to the Border Chronicle of that date).